jquery/infrastructure-puppet/doc/puppet.md

 ## Provisioning new nodes

-Add the instance to `site.pp`, `puppet-merge` that commit and use the `bin/provision-instance.sh` script on your local machine:
+Add the instance to `site.pp`, push the commit and then use the `bin/provision-instance.sh` script on your local machine:
 ```bash
 $ bin/provision-instance.sh codeorigin-02.stage.ops.jquery.net staging